 Currently, program staff receive and review all vaccine return requests on a case by case scenario.
 If an organization has multiple facilities, program staff allow the organization to redistribute vaccine amongst the facilities within the organization where the need or capacity to administer vaccine can occur.
-If a vaccine return request cannot be redistributed within another organizational facility, program staff will identify another provider facility who is able to use the vaccine and will provide technical assistance by the DC Health Vaccine Operations team to support the transfer safely.
+If a vaccine return request cannot be redistributed within another organizational facility, program staff will identify another provider facility who is able to use the vaccine and will provide technical assistance to support the transfer safely.
 This same process will be supported and managed within the new IIS, without restrictions for redistribution within the same facility.